wcjohnson/redux-components/docs-site/pages/docs/docs.md

 Selectors in redux-components are methods on component classes with the **`@selector` decorator** applied to them.
 Redux-components adds some magic to selectors to make them better.
 In particular, selectors in redux-components are **scoped** by default -- instead of receiving the state of the whole Redux store, they receive the state of the component instance they are attached to.
 This makes it easy to write components that don't depend on the state shape of the application they are used in.
 Selectors are also bound to the instance and so have access to all the instance's properties.

 Our `SimpleComponent` has a selector `component.get()`, which will simply return the state of the component, which is the last value set with `component.set(value)` or null.

+> You may have noticed the `{isObservable: true}` modifier attached to the selector.
+Don't worry, we'll explain what that does later, in [Observable Selectors].

 ### Connecting to a Store